 The chili, in fact, is a huge part of my "to-die-for" reasoning; it's survived more than seven decades after its introduction, and it's absolutely delicious (with awards to prove it).
 Filled with finely chopped meat, chili beans and oodles of flavor, it packs a decent, but not off-putting, "heat" wallop.

-e both ordered Tony Packo's Hot Dog Combo #1 (how's that for name originality)?
+The best way to get the full flavor of the Packo's experience, in my humble opinion, is to stick with one of the simple classics.
+On our most recent visit, for instance, we both ordered Tony Packo's Hot Dog Combo #1 (how's that for name originality)?
 No matter; what you get, for $8.49, is a famous hot dog with mustard, diced onions and "secret" sauce, a bowl or the chili (which now comes in regular, chicken or vegetarian) and your choice of one side dish.
 Not a chili lover, Jack substituted a bowl of chicken-and-dumpling soup, which was quite good.
 For sides, he picked the sauerkraut simmered in tomato sauce, while I insisted on the paprika dumplings with gravy -- for me, nothing else will do.

-cord, there are several varieties of hot dogs, including plain, so don't hesitate to ask for something different if you don't want the works.
+For the record, there are several varieties of hot dogs, including plain, so don't hesitate to ask for something different if you don't want the works.
 And if you love chili, you might try the Chili Mac, with the chili spread over dumplings and topped with shredded cheddar and onions.
 This delicacy comes with either cole slaw or creamy cucumber salad and bread and butter.

-though, you get my favorite -- the delectable Sweet Hot Pickles & Peppers.
+Another item of note: Those wonderful pickles.
+There are several varieties, all of which can be purchased in the gift shop or online.
+With each meal, though, you get my favorite -- the delectable Sweet Hot Pickles & Peppers.
 It's hard to describe the sensation of sweet pickle slices combined with hot, thick-sliced banana peppers on your tongue, but it's just wonderful.

 It's rare that either of us has room for dessert after chowing down on all these goodies (plus a couple of beers), but if you do, there are a couple of don't miss items.
 Our favorite is the warm apple dumpling -- succulent apple slices in pastry flavored with cinnamon and other spices with the must-do option of adding ice cream (for $3.69), although the apple, cherry or "special fruit strudels are a quite acceptable alternative.